 Robert O. Harder flew 145 combat missions in Vietnam as a B-52D navigator-bombardier.
 For further reading, see his book Flying From the Black Hole: The B-52 Navigator-Bombardiers of Vietnam; The 11 Days of Christmas, by Marshall Michel; and Boeing B-52, by Walter J. Boyne.
 An online cockpit audiotape offers a ringside seat to the December 26 raid.
 Go to YouTube and search “B-52 Over Hanoi” for five separate links.

-This article originally appeared in the January 2013 issue of Aviation History magazine.
+This feature originally appeared in the January 2013 issue of Aviation History.
 For more great articles subscribe today!